ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-or-why-i-use-a-macbook.md

 <span id="fans"></span>
 ## Fans

 Except for [high-end low-power designs]({% post_url 2015-04-19-2015-macbook-review %}), laptop fans are still a necessity.
+The easy part of laptop cooling is blowing air across a heatsink.
+The difficulty comes in designing something that works on all surfaces, (including blankets), and not distracting or annoying the user.

+It seems counterintuitive, but the hinge is only good location for ventilation.
+Every other place has disadvantages.
+Vents on the base can be blocked by blankets or bedding.
+The sides blow hot air on resting hands.
+Front vents direct noise straight at the user.

+Another common annoyance results from poorly-written fan control firmware.
+Many laptops run their fans at a few discrete speeds.
+People notice these discrete changes much more

 ---